Florida's Drought Is The Worst In 25 Years | Weather.com

 More soaking rain could fall from Texas to the Ohio Valley in several rounds beginning Tuesday into the first weekend of March.
 Those locally heavy soakings could end up being a little too much of a good thing for that area of drought, potentially triggering flash flooding in spots.

-But that wetter pattern likely won't make it to Florida, and that could be a harbinger of March, overall.
+But that wetter pattern may not make it to Florida, and that could be a harbinger of March, overall.

 The latest March outlook from NOAA's Climate Prediction Center has most of Florida skewing drier than average.